phorton1/circle-prh-apps-Looper/readme.md

 the "pending command" with a new one (or deleting the old one) as there was no interaction between "previous" and "next" clips recording or playback.

-## Crossfade state machine - previous, current, and selected track/clips.

-I *believe* that the state machine can still work with simple "pending" commands, that happen at the LOOP_POINT of a given BASE_CLIP, and that with a relatively short (1/10 of a second) CROSSFADE there is little to no chance that a command will be issued during that period of time that will be non-sensical to the user.

-But it *may* require double buffering of the pending commands.
-Not sure.

-Maybe not.
-As the "cross fade" period of time indicates that SOME OTHER TRACK (or no TRACK) has become the next target for commands.

-Maybe not.